Skip to content

 Provisioning fails

-In certain cases, running dstack apply may produce the following output:
+In certain cases, running dstack apply may show instance offers, but then produce the following output:

 wet-mangust-1 provisioning completed (failed)